 In this scheme, scammers contact a previous victim of a crypto scam and promise to have a way to help them recover part or full amount of their previous loss.
 Before they can recover it, however, the user would have to transfer a “recovery service fee”.

 Of course, this is a scam, a scheme to make even more money off of prior scam victims.
 Blockchain transactions are irreversible, and no recovery is possible.
 Scammers love to recontact victims as they have proven to fall prey to the scam.
 Anyone who promises you a recovery of funds lost through scams is lying and a scammer themselves.

 We have covered for each discussed scam how to recognize and prevent them.
 Generally, you can protect yourself from crypto scams if you abide by the following principles:

-If it sounds too good to be true, it most certainly is!
-If you are promised giveaways or amazing ROIs in return for your money, don’t listen!
-Don’t send money to anyone you don’t know and never share your private key or backup seed phrase with anyone.
+Remember, if an offer seems too good to be true, it probably is!
+Be wary of promises of high returns or giveaways in exchange for your money.
+Don’t send money to strangers, and never share your private key or backup seed phrase with anyone.

 Stay vigilant and cautious when navigating the crypto-sphere.
 Always double-check the URL of any crypto exchange or service you use to ensure it’s not a phishing website.
 With these precautions, you can reduce the risk of falling for a crypto scam and keep your funds safe.